 Make sure to clip your Great Pyrenees’ nails & claws

 Great Pyrenees Puppies are unique for a lot of reasons, but one big difference between them and other breeds is their double dew claw on back paws.
 Great Pyrenees were originally mountain dogs and this double dew claw helped them climb.
 Since it rarely comes in contact with the ground, it needs a good clip at least every few months or it can grow backwards and get stuck in their paws.
 NO good!
+We like clippers like these because they have a guard to help you clip only a small amount.
+Make sure you do have styptic powder on hand to stop any bleeding you may accidentally cause.
+Bleeding dog nails are no fun.

 Your vet may try to get you to remove the dew claws, but every reputable Great Pyrenees owner I’ve ever talked to says DON’T DO IT!!
 Our dog still has her dew claws and they cause zero issues.
 If there ever is a problem with Nora’s dew claws, we will deal with it.
 For now, we just clip them every few months and all is well.
 I do recommend that you find a sturdy pair of nail clippers for dogs, and as I said previously, getting your Great Pyr puppy used to having his nails clipped early on will insure that he doesn’t fight you on this process.

 While these tips are specifically written for Great Pyrenees Puppies and Dogs, they can be adapted to work with most any dog breed!
-The key here is to start your grooming your puppies when they’re young so they will be recpetive to this important care as they age.
+The key here is to start your grooming your puppies when they’re young so they will be receptive to this important care as they age.

-Many thanks to Bayer ExpertCare for sponsoring this post!
 I’d love to hear about any dog grooming tips you may have!